Dodge: 1973–1980

-The Omni and Horizon were introduced at a critical time since the company was on the brink of bankruptcy and sought government support to survive.
-In 1978, Chrysler beat Ford and General Motors to the market with a domestically produced front-wheel drive car to challenge the VW Rabbit.
+The Omni and Horizon were introduced at a time when Chrysler was on the brink of bankruptcy and sought government support to survive.
+In 1978, Chrysler beat Ford and General Motors to the market with a domestically produced front-wheel drive car to challenge the Volkswagen Rabbit.
 However, the L-bodies miscarried at first, since 1978 was a year of strong sales for larger cars and demand for compacts and subcompacts noticeably shrank.
 These initial poor sales of the cars contributed to Chrysler's financial woes at the time, but when the company requested federal assistance, the Omni was an important piece of evidence that they were attempting to compete with imports and build small, fuel-efficient cars and might be worth saving.
 For the three years leading up to the introduction of Chrysler's K-cars, the Omni/Horizon was Chrysler's best-selling model line.

 Everything came to a head in 1979 when Chrysler's new chairman, Lee Iacocca, requested and received federal loan guarantees from the United States Congress to save the company from having to file for bankruptcy.
 With a Federal Loan in hand, Chrysler quickly set to work on new models that would leave the past behind, while reorganizing to pay the government loan which stood at 29%.

-The Dodge Mirada was a mid-sized, rear-wheel drive coupe manufactured and marketed by Dodge from the 1980 through 1983 model years, sharing the Chrysler J platform along with its badge engineered variants, the second generation Chrysler Cordoba and the Imperial.
+The Dodge Mirada, a mid-sized, rear-wheel drive coupe, was manufactured and marketed from the 1980 through 1983 model years, sharing the Chrysler J platform along with its badge-engineered variants, the second-generation Chrysler Cordoba and the Imperial.
 Production of the Mirada reached just under 53,000 units, staying relatively unchanged over four years of production, except for paint colors and engines.
 The Mirada was marketed as a sporty personal luxury car with limited advertising and marketing during a period when Chrysler was in deep financial difficulty.